Use these 67 types of keywords strategically for your SEO optimization. If you do, you’re rankings will climb through the roof.

 - Place random keywords which cover random issues related to the primary keyword (e.g. ‘top content marketer’).

-Once you cover the foundational content of your website, based on the previously detailed keywords, you can then further tweak your content for higher ranking and improve your site value.
+Once you cover the foundational content of your website, you can then further tweak your content for higher ranking and improve your site value.

-Here are some of the keywords to consider.
+Here are some types of keywords to consider.

 i.
 Negative Keywords